Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Conclusions

 \section{Conclusions}

 The topical bias of science maps limits their usefulness for topical analyses.
 In the current paper we have explored different data sources for creating academic documents networks that represent different document relations, with the purpose of finding sources that can change the topical bias of a science map.
 Our method of analysis was comparing the clustering effectiveness of different MeSH topic categories within a network and between networks, using a methodology that we refined from our prior work.
-We explored traditional science maps data sources (text similarity and citation links) and non-traditional data sources based on the co-occurrence of academic documents on another element (policy document, patent families, Facebook users, Twitter conversations, Twitter users, and document authors), which we referred to as external sources.
+We explored traditional science maps data sources (text similarity and citation links) and non–traditional data sources based on the co–occurrence of academic documents on another element (policy document, patent families, Facebook users, Twitter conversations, Twitter users, and document authors), which we referred to as external sources.
 Our comparisons were between networks that use either text similarity, external sources, or a mix of both.

 We found that different external sources can be used to favor the emergence of different topics, and the following combinations had a particularly strong effect: Health for Facebook users, biotechnology for patent families, government and social issues for policy documents, food for Twitter conversations, nursing for Twitter users, and most strongly geographical entities for document authors.
-We also found that Twitter conversations work particularly well when combined with text similarity and that our text similarity metric (Sentence BERT) seems to perform better than the similarity metrics used in prior work (like BM25), except for topics related to organisms.
+We also found that Twitter conversations work particularly well when combined with text similarity, even as they perform poorly in their absence.
 Also, the favored topic categories are not affected by changing the percentage of the topic documents used in the evaluation, as shown by the similarity between the different Coverage values.
 Finally, the best topic categories in the Twitter networks were very different from the other networks, which means that Twitter (and potentially other similar social media platforms, like the new BlueSky or Mastodon) might provide different perspectives for the study of the organization of scientific knowledge, getting us closer to latent representations of how society perceives and interacts with science.